Overview

 Receipt Format

 A receipt is the core clearing primitive.
 It records that a payer owes a payee a specific amount for a resource within a settlement window.
-No money moves when a receipt is created.

 Receipt Fields